OXKernel/randPrime/README.md

 The code writes it's results into a data directory, which is included here for reference of example discovered primes of random sizes.

+# Note
+This code uses an exhaustive search approach using multiple threads and multiple starting random numbers.
+This allows for a larger probable prime to be discovered.
+This is different from traditional sieve algorithms which may be constrained with the size of the initial buffer.
+The results are random probable primes of user configurable size.
+The size of the primes is based on the number of bits needed to represent the starting random number from which the search proceeds.